PSEBergclubBern/BergclubBern/README.md

 If you are finished with your work, you can commit your changes (bear in mind our git workflow) and halt the virtual machine with `vagrant halt`.

 ## Wordpress installation
-1. The wordpress site is accessible through IP (192.168.33.12) or through the URL vccm-all.dev
+1. The wordpress site is accessible through IP (192.168.33.12) or through the URL vccm-all.local
 2. The username / password for the wp site is 'admin'/'admin'